neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 ### preRemoveLiquidity

 This hook runs before `removeLiquidity` implementation on vault(s)
- Note:
- - msg.sender must be the correct vault contract
- - Must have at couple of block height offset following a deposit.
- - Must be done during withdrawal period
- - Must have no balance in strategies
- - Cover status should be normal
- - Interest should already be accrued

 ```solidity
 function preRemoveLiquidity(address caller, bytes32 coverKey, uint256 podsToRedeem, uint256 npmStakeToRemove, bool exit) external nonpayable nonReentrant